TheJumpCloud/logstash-output-kinesis/README.md

 This is a plugin for [Logstash](https://github.com/elasticsearch/logstash).
 It will send log records to a [Kinesis stream](https://aws.amazon.com/kinesis/), using the [Kinesis Producer Library (KPL)](https://docs.aws.amazon.com/kinesis/latest/dev/developing-producers-with-kpl.html).

+** Note on 1/13/2022:

+This repo has been forked from https://github.com/samcday/logstash-output-kinesis/pulls for JC uses.

+The original repo has no longer been supported and archived.

+This repo will need to be renamded and a new plugin name, e.g., logstash-output-kinesis-jc will be developed in the renamde repo.

+VERSION = "6.1.1" was arbitrary given in lib/logstash-output-kinesis/version.rb, in order to differential the last version 5.1.2 in the orginal repo bei g forked.
 **This version is intended for use with Logstash 5.x.** For plugin versions compatible with older versions of Logstash:

  * [Logstash 1.5.x](https://github.com/samcday/logstash-output-kinesis/tree/1.5)